tonyskidmore/terraform-ansible-win10/README.md

 # after cloud-init has completed and files appear in $HOME
 # view cloud-init status by:
 # tail -f /var/log/cloud-init-output.log

+# Use Ansible to configure the Windows 10 VM as a development box
 ansible-playbook win_dev.yml

 # connect via RDP to the deployed Windows 10 VM using the win_vm_admin_username and win_vm_admin_password credentials